 Admission requirements differ for each program.:

-The deadline to apply is February 15 of the admission year and the application form is available online.
+The deadline to apply is December 15 for the following admission year and the application form is available online.

 Applicants pay a $75 non-refundable fee and admission is based on your grade point average on the 60 credit units of pre-requisite courses.